jundalisay/superb/content/en/research/einstein/epr/part-2.md

 On the other hand, since at the time of measurement, the two systems no longer interact, no real change can take place in `II` in consequence of anything done to `I`.

 But this is only because of the absence of interaction between the two systems.
-Thus, it is possible to assign two diﬂerent wave functions, Ψk and φr, to the same reality (`II` after the interaction with `I`).
+Thus, it is possible to assign two diﬂerent wave functions, `Ψk` and `φr`, to the same reality (`II` after the interaction with `I`).

-These two wave functions, Ψk and φr might be eigenfunctions of two non-commuting operators corresponding to some physical quantities `P` and `Q` respectively.
+These two wave functions, `Ψk` and `φr` might be eigenfunctions of two non-commuting operators corresponding to some physical quantities `P` and `Q` respectively.

 This is shown by an example.